sufi-skyvett/Esports-dash-FYP/README.md

 # Esports-dash
 This is a CRUD management system primarily built with PHP and JavaScript.
+This is a test project I do for my Final Year Project, Bachelor of Computer Science with Honour ( Software Engineering ).